GreatDevelopers/gd_workshops/Frappe_webpage.md

 ### 1.1 Tips on making a good Web Page

-- Title
+- ### Title

   The first thing to set is the title of your page.
 The title has the maximum weight for search engines so choose a title that reflects the keywords that you are targeting for your audience.
 The route (URL) will be auto-generated from the title but you can change it.

-- Content
+- ### Content

-  You can write your content in Rich Text, Markdown or HTML.
-If you want to make simple content pages, Rich Text and Markdown are great options.
+  Content you can write your content in Markdown.

   **Learn markdown in a few minutes at** [Mastering Markdown](https://guides.github.com/features/mastering-markdown/).

-- Images
+- ### Images

-  For Rich Text Content, you can directly embed images using the editor.
-For Markdown and HTML, you must attach the images to the document first.
+  Images For Markdown, you must attach the images to the document first.
 Now get the URL of your image by right-clicking on your attachment and copying the address.

   ![get-image-link](https://docs.erpnext.com/files/get-image-link.png)

-  Now, add them to your Markdown or HTML using the appropriate syntax.
+  Now, add them to your Markdown using the appropriate syntax and keep syntax of md only, remove that of html.

   ```md
   <!-- markdown -->